sourcegraph/about/handbook/engineering/web/onboarding.md

 # Onboarding

 Welcome to the web team!
-We're excited to welcome you onto the team.
-This document oultines the structure of your first few weeks at Sourcegraph.
+We're excited to have you join the team.
+This document outlines the structure of your first few weeks at Sourcegraph.

 ## Status of this document